Investing

 Alternatives to Savings Accounts

-While savings accounts can work well for some people, they’re not the only option you have for putting your money to work.
-Below are six of the best alternatives for storing your savings.
+Savings accounts suit some people well, but they’re far from your only option for putting money to work.
+Here are six top alternatives for storing your savings effectively.

 Alternative to savings account